Luciee246/cart253/topics/mod-jam/planning.md

 - What's on the start screen?
     - Start button
-    - Customize button (cowboy, beanie, bucket hat, traffic cone!)
+    - Instructions button
     - Frog tongue comes up and clicks the button you want
 - Does the firefly move differet than the fly?
     - Firefly moves faster than the fly, by 1?
     - Also in a sine wave
 - Does the game get harder?
-    - Sky gets darker by 1 for every 2 flies eaten
+    - Sky gets darker by 0.1 for every 2 flies eaten
     - Fly and firefly move faster by 0.1 for every 2 flies eaten
 - What happens if the user doesn't catch the fly?
     - 1 strike